python-lovers-group/saveUp/README.md

   <a href="https://github.com/python-lovers-group">About us</a>
 </h3>

-**saveUp** is an simple application that will teach you to save your hard-earned money and help you track your expenses.
+**saveUp** is a simple application that will teach you to save your hard-earned money and help you track your expenses.

 ### Contents
 - [✅ Requirements](#%e2%9c%85-requirements)